zjuter0126/pai/manual/cluster-admin/installation-guide.md

         - SSH service is enabled and share the same username/password and have sudo privilege.
     - OpenPAI Requirement
         - Ubuntu 16.04 (18.04 should work, but not fully tested.)
-        - **Has GPU and GPU driver is installed.**  You may use [a command](./installation-faqs-and-troubleshooting.md#how-to-check-whether-the-gpu-driver-is-installed) to check it.
+        - **Have GPU and GPU driver is installed.**  You may use [a command](./installation-faqs-and-troubleshooting.md#how-to-check-whether-the-gpu-driver-is-installed) to check it.
 Refer to [the installation guidance](./installation-faqs-and-troubleshooting.md#how-to-install-gpu-driver) in FAQs if the driver is not successfully installed.
-If you are wondering which version of GPU driver you should use, please also refer to [FAQs](./installation-faqs-and-troubleshooting.md#installation-faqs).
+If you are wondering which version of GPU driver you should use, please also refer to [FAQs](./installation-faqs-and-troubleshooting.md#which-version-of-nvidia-driver-should-i-install).
         - **Docker is installed.**  You may use command `docker --version` to check it.
 Refer to [docker's installation guidance](https://docs.docker.com/engine/install/ubuntu/) if it is not successfully installed.
         - **[nvidia-container-runtime](https://github.com/NVIDIA/nvidia-container-runtime) or other device runtime is installed.
 And be configured as the default runtime of docker.
 Please configure it in [docker-config-file](https://docs.docker.com/config/daemon/#configure-the-docker-daemon), because kubespray will overwrite systemd's env.**
           - You may use command `sudo docker run nvidia/cuda:10.0-base nvidia-smi` to check it.
 This command should output information of available GPUs if it is setup properly.